chabad360/hugo-gh-pages/README.md

 ## Credit

-This project is forked from [mattbailey/actions-hugo](github.com/mattbailey/actions-hugo)
+This project is based on [mattbailey/actions-hugo](https://github.com/mattbailey/actions-hugo)